-In December 2015, the Mississippi Gulf Coast MPO Policy Committee voted to approve a Complete Streets Policy.
+In June 2023, the Mississippi Gulf Coast MPO Policy Committee updated the Complete Streets Policy.
 The adopted approach is to be suited to making our roadways safe and accessible for bicycles and pedestrians while also being realistic and reasonable to implement.
 The policy includes specific measures to make our roads more suitable for bicycles and pedestrians.
 This policy includes a firm but reasonable language that requires both new and reconstruction roadway projects utilizing FHWA transportation funds on the Mississippi Gulf Coast to include measures to accommodate bicycles, pedestrians, and transit.
+The policy document can be found here https://grpc.com/wp-content/uploads/2023/08/Complete-Streets-MS-Coast-MPO-2023-FINAL.pdf